 The Intellectual Property Division (IPD) was first established on 27 October 1990 and is now governed under Act 617/2002 under the Ministry of Domestic Trade and Consumer Affairs Malaysia.
 The Corporation is responsible for the development and management of the intellectual property system in Malaysia.

 The Human Rights Commission of Malaysia (SUHAKAM) was established by Parliament under the Human Rights Commission of Malaysia Act 1999, Act 597.
-The Act was gazetted on 9 September 1999.
+The Act was published in gazettes on 9 September 1999.
 The full-text of the Human Right Act is included in the website.